Glivenko-Cantelli classes and NIP formulas: Preliminary for function spaces

-(i) A simple function $f$ on $X$ is called a generalized $DBSC$ function (or short generalized $DBSC$) if there exist disjoint differences of closed sets $W_1,\ldots,W_n$ and real numbers $r_1,\ldots,r_n$ such that $f=\sum_{i=1}^n r_i\chi_{W_i}$.
+(i) A simple function $f$ on $X$ is called a {\em generalized $DBSC$ function} (or short {\em generalized $DBSC$}) if there exist disjoint differences of closed sets $W_1,\ldots,W_n$ and real numbers $r_1,\ldots,r_n$ such that $f=\sum_{i=1}^n r_i\chi_{W_i}$.

-(ii) A real-valued functions $f$ on $X$ is called generalized Baire-1/2 if $f$ is the uniform limit of a sequence $(F_n)$ of simple $DBSC$ functions.} \end{Definition}
+(ii) A real-valued functions $f$ on $X$ is called {\em generalized Baire-1/2} if $f$ is the uniform limit of a sequence $(F_n)$ of simple $DBSC$ functions.} \end{Definition}

-Note that in the general case, i.e. when $X$ is not metric, a generalized $DBSC$ (or generalized Baire-1/2) function is not Baire-1, even assuming that it is $\{0,1\}$-valued.
-(Of course, such functions are Borel measurable.)
-In this case, the question of whether or not it is Baire-1 is related to descriptive set theory.
+Similar to Definition~\ref{subclasses}(iii) above, in the general case, i.e. when $X$ is not metric space, a function $f:X\to\Bbb R$ is called Baire~1 if for every closed $F\subseteq \Bbb R$, $f^{-1}[F]$ is $G_{\delta}$ in $X$.
+It is well-known that for non-metric spaces, a Baire~1 function is not necessarily the limit of a sequence of continuous functions.
+For the same reason, a generalized $DBSC$ (or generalized Baire-1/2) function is not necessarily the limit of a sequence of continuous functions.
+These are topics related to to descriptive set theory.